Ahmed-Sheriff/Neighborhood-Map-App/README.md

 - The user can just click on any marker on the map to get more details about.

-- Or just choose a place from the list dropdown menu to know more about or choose a place to know more about from the sidebar list.
+- Or just choose a place from the search input menu to know more about or choose a place to know more about from the sidebar list.

 ------

+### Service worker

+- Application is available offline in production mood, not in development mood.

 ##### Thanks Udacity .
 Thanks Google .
 It's was somehow hard journey but all the changes that happened to my choices deserve.